 If you have never used a High Deductible Health Plan (HDHP) before, it may appear out of your comfort zone.
 Unfortunately, people often just see the higher deductible than the other plans and immediately dismiss it without looking further into the plan.
-The HDHP comes with a Health Savings Account (HSA) and actually boasts many benefits which may be a better plan for you and your family.
-Now that it's time to make elections for your 2020 benefits, take a moment to read why the HDHP could keep more money in your pocket while providing the same amount of coverage as you could receive in any of the other two health plans.
+The HDHP comes with a Health Savings Account (HSA) and boasts many benefits which may be a better plan for you and your family.

 A HDHP is a type of health plan that gives you more control of your health care expenses.
-It is designed primarily for people who are relatively healthy and don't plan to make many trips to the doctors office besides basic preventative checkups.
-However, others can benefit from this type of plan as well.
+It is designed primarily for people who are relatively healthy and don't plan to make many trips to the doctor’s office besides basic preventive checkups.
 A person who chooses this type of plan will pay a lower premium than they would with the HRA or POS plans.
 However, since the premiums are lower, the deductible is higher than the other two plans.
-In order to help offset the higher deductible, this plan comes with an attached Health Savings Account (HSA) where you can contribute funds on a pre-tax basis to pay for your health expenses.
+To help offset the higher deductible, this plan comes with an attached Health Savings Account (HSA) where you can contribute funds on a pre-tax basis to pay for your health expenses.
 Employees will also be eligible to receive cash contribution from Tulane pending completion of wellness activities.

-You cannot be enrolled in a HSA and Healthcare FSA at the same time but you may enroll in the Dependent Care FSA.
+You cannot be enrolled in an HSA and Healthcare FSA at the same time, but you may enroll in the HSA and Dependent Care FSA simultaneously.

-Health Plan Coverage - Preventative services are covered in full, while other services require employees to pay a deductible and coinsurance.
+Health Plan Coverage - Preventive services are covered in full, while other services require employees to pay a deductible and coinsurance.